home-assistant/core/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of change
 <!--
-  What types of changes does your PR introduce to our documention/website?
+  What types of changes does your PR introduce to our Home Assistant?
-  Put an `x` in the boxes that apply.
-You can also fill these out after creating the PR.
+  NOTE: Please, check only 1! box!
+  If your PR requires multiple boxes checked, you'll need to split it into multiple PRs.
 -->

 - [ ] Bugfix (non-breaking change which fixes an issue)